 “Sometimes words aren’t needed for you to know a change has come upon you.”

 I’m still confused whether rating this book a three was the right choice.
 I did enjoy it.
-But also a part of me was mostly pissed off
+But also a part of me was mostly pissed off by Joss.

 The story was actually pretty good.
 The writing style of the customer was also good but the voice of the character I was reading was annoying.
 I would have preferred an alternating POV for this book.
 Why?
 Because it would have lessened the headache I got listening to Jocelyn deny herself happiness.